Kathy overcame her persistent ulcerative colitis flare and is now in remission and feels like she has her life back

 - I had anxiety on my commute to work, worried about not making it to a bathroom 3x+ per week, now I do not have anxiety.

 - I could not drink at all, now I can have 1-2 glasses in a given night.

 - I had a constant flare, now I am in remission!!!!!

-Brittany is exceptionally good at listening and understanding your concerns, then helping you come up with a realistic goal to help address those concerns.
+She was exceptionally good at listening and understanding my concerns, then helping me come up with a realistic goal to help address those concerns.
 The key is that she does it in a way that you come up with your own goals verses her just telling you goals she thinks you should have.
 And the small goals that are created bi-weekly are really the building blocks to help achieve your longer term goals.
 It’s really brilliant!

-I came to Brittany to help me with nutrition, but she really became so much more than that.
+I came to Romanwell to help me with nutrition, but it really became so much more than that.

-I would consider Brittany a life coach.
+I would consider my dietitian a life coach.
 She successfully helped me avoid stress during the planning process of my wedding.
 You have no idea how many people told me that I was “such a chill bride” or “you don’t seem stressed at all.”
-And I really attribute this success through working with Brittany.
+And I really attribute this success through working with her.

 I am definitely the type of person that would always freak out or stress out about everything, not realizing that these bad habits could be attributing to my UC flare.
 To get me to a place where I was mostly stress-free made planning a wedding really enjoyable.
 Plus, I wasn’t sick and I didn’t get sick which was a HUGE plus.

-THANK YOU Brittany for having such a positive impact on my life.
-It was absolutely one of the best decisions I’ve made to work with you.
-I don’t think I could have had as much success without you.
+THANK YOU Romanwell for having such a positive impact on my life.
+It was absolutely one of the best decisions I’ve made and I don’t think I could have had as much success without the help of my dietitian.
 And I don’t think my wedding or honeymoon could have been nearly as perfect.
 Life just isn’t quite as fun when you’re sick.
 So thank you!